PacNiKK/lucerna/README.md

 # lucerna
-C-Based DMX on the Raspberry Pi
+C++ based DMX on the Raspberry Pi compile with: g++ -Wall main.cpp scene.cpp -o main -lwiringpi edit variable testmode if you want to connect to USB-device